Day six of Kelvin Vickers trial postponed after inmate overdose

 Under cross-examination by Vickers’ defense attorney, all of the tactical officers said they did not know that there had been a shooting on that same street a day earlier before they were assigned to surveil a home on it.

-“That’s going to be critical to intent here because again, you have officers who are over there, investigating or doing surveillance, not knowing that there’s been this violence, gang violence between these two factions for the past 48-72 hours and 32 shots had been fired at 55 Laser Street,” said Mike Schiano, Vickers’ defense attorney.
+“That’s going to be critical to intent here because again, you have officers who are over there, investigating or doing surveillance, not knowing that there’s been this violence, gang violence between these two factions for the past 48-72 hours and 32 shots had been fired at 55 Laser St.,” said Mike Schiano, Vickers’ defense attorney.
 “And now you have all these people just making laps around this house — and again, you’ll see video later on either this week or next week that shows these individuals on edge during the course of this whole period of time.”

 The District Attorney’s Office wrapped up it’s case in the North Clinton Avenue murders after four days of testimony.
 The final witness in the murders of Myjel Rand and Ricky Collinge Jr. was a police investigator.